 True, CCNV members directed enough of Reid's work to ensure that he produced a sculpture that met their specifications.
 But the extent of control the hiring party exercises over the details of the product is not dispositive.
 Indeed, all the other circumstances weigh heavily against finding an employment relationship.
 Reid is a sculptor, a skilled occupation.
 Reid supplied his own tools.
 He worked in his own studio in Baltimore, making daily supervision of his activities from Washington practicably impossible.
 Reid was retained for less than two months, a relatively short period of time.
 During and after this time, CCNV had no right to assign additional projects to Reid.
 Apart from the deadline for completing the sculpture, Reid had absolute freedom to decide when and how long to work.
 CCNV paid Reid \$15,000, a sum dependent on completion of a specific job, a method by which independent contractors are often compensated.
 Reid had total discretion in hiring and paying assistants.
 Creating sculptures was hardly regular business for CCNV.
+Indeed, 73.
+Cmty. for Creative Non-Violence v.
+Reid, 490 U.S. 730, 751-52 (1989) (bullets added).

-Indeed, CCNV is not a business at all.
-Finally, CCNV did not pay payroll or Social Security taxes, provide any employee benefits, or contribute to unemployment insurance or workers' compensation funds.79
+CCNV is not a business at all.
+Finally, CCNV did not pay payroll or Social Security taxes, provide any employee benefits, or contribute to unemployment insurance or workers' compensation funds.74